CookiePLMonster/CookiePLMonster.github.io/_posts/2023-11-22-ea-sports-wrc-geforce-gtx-10-series-bug.md

 # Introduction

-Ever since the newest WRC game from Codemasters and EA was released on {{ "2023-11-03" | date: page.date-format }}, I've had *a lot* of fun playing it.
+Ever since the newest WRC game from Codemasters and EA was released on {% include elements/time.html date="2023-11-03" %}, I've had *a lot* of fun playing it.
 Although my GTX 1070 is close to its end of life, I managed to find a good compromise between performance and quality somewhere in the middle ground between Medium and High graphical details, and I'm able to play the game comfortably.